An audio source must be connected to your audio device audio input/s (DOH!).

-NOTE: If you use direct monitoring it will be necessary to apply the routing solution (in this paragraph), to prevent input to the FL Studio Mixer being heard.
-Finally note that direct monitoring isn't common on basic (consumer level) audio devices, so consult the audio device manual to see if it's available on your card.
+NOTE: If you use direct monitoring, mute the send to master to prevent it being audible, and delayed, through FL Studio.
+Also note that direct monitoring isn't common on basic (consumer level) audio devices, so consult the audio device manual to see if it's available on your card.
 No manual?
 The direct monitoring options are usually found in the factory Mixer associated with the audio device driver.
 Many external USB/FireWire audio devices have a hardware knob or button labeled 'Direct monitoring' or 'Monitor'.

 Latency - If you don't have Direct Monitoring and you need to monitor your input signal, try lowering the buffer settings and see if the echo can be eliminated or reduced to acceptable levels.
 Of course there are limits to how low the ASIO / Core Audio buffer can be set.

-Recording with effects - Click the icon at the front of the Input selector so it shows POST effects recording.
+Recording with effects - Click the Recording Pickup selector at the front of the Input selector so it shows FX ('Post effects' recording).
 HOWEVER!
 We STRONGLY recommend recording all incoming audio WITHOUT EFFECTS and adding them later as this provides maximum flexibility.
-To monitor the incoming signal with effects while recording without effects, click the icon at the front of the Input selector so it shows PRE effects recording.
+To monitor the incoming signal with effects while recording without effects, use Direct input or Mixer input recording.
 This ensures that the audio is recorded dry, but is still monitored with effects.
 After recording, the Audio Clip will be automatically routed back to the original input track so it plays with the same effects.